mmondics/aiops-z/README.md

     This *runbook* is made up of three separate *actions*.
 Each action is a bash command issued through an SSH connection.
 It is not required that all commands be of the same type.
 For example, one step could be a bash command while the second could be an Ansible playbook or an API call.

     - First, the runbook will log into the OpenShift cluster from an Ubuntu server via an SSH connection.
+    - Second, it will check if the `POSTGRESQL_DATABASE` environment variable is properly set.
-    - Second, it will remediate the error.
-The remediation for this error is to edit one of the Postgresql deployment's environment variables to the correct database name of `my_data`, rather than `my_data-error`.
+    - Third, it will remediate the error.
+The remediation for this error is to edit the Postgresql deployment's environment variable to the correct database name of `my_data`, rather than `my_data-error`.
-    - Third, it will print the environment variable so you can check that is set properly.
+    - Finally, it will check the environment variable again to confirm that it was properly changed.

-74. **Start the runbook by entering the variables for your `user`, `openshift username`, `openshift password`, and `openshift project`.**
+74. **Start the runbook by entering the variables for your `openshift username` and `openshift password`.**

-    - user: `userNN` (where `NN` is your user number)
     - openshift username: `userNN` (where `NN` is your user number, same as `user`)
     - openshift password: your OpenShift password found in the [access.md](access.md) file
-    - openshift project: `userNN-project`

 75. **After populating the variables, click *Start Runbook* at the bottom of the page.**